carbon-language/carbon-lang/llvm/docs/tutorial/BuildingAJIT2.rst

 operations we identified in Chapter 1.
 Conforming to the layer concept allows classes to compose neatly by implementing their behaviors in terms of the these same operations, carried out on the layer below.
-For example, an eager layer (like IRTransformLayer) can implement addModuleSet by running each module in the set through its transform up-front and immediately passing the result to the layer below.
-A lazy layer, by contrast, could implement addModuleSet by squirreling away the modules doing no other up-front work, but applying the transform (and calling addModuleSet on the layer below) when the client calls findSymbol instead.
+For example, an eager layer (like IRTransformLayer) can implement addModule by running each module in the set through its transform up-front and immediately passing the result to the layer below.
+A lazy layer, by contrast, could implement addModule by squirreling away the modules doing no other up-front work, but applying the transform (and calling addModule on the layer below) when the client calls findSymbol instead.
 The JIT'd program behavior will be the same either way, but these choices will have different performance characteristics: Doing work eagerly means the JIT takes longer up-front, but proceeds smoothly once this is